PaleovirologyLab/hi-fever/TEST_PROGRESS.md

 # Test Progress

-## End-to-End Test Added (Stub Run)
+## End-to-End Tests Added (Stub Run)
 Type: `stub-run`

 ### What was added
-- End-to-end stub-run test that exercises the core workflow graph using a minimal local assembly and custom reciprocal database.
+- End-to-end stub-run tests that exercise the workflow graph using minimal local fixtures for reciprocal routing and validation behavior.

 ### Files added
 - `tests/test_workflow_end_to_end.py`